R.I.P SATAO 2

 R.I.P.
 SATAO 2 – a giant amongst elephants

-Our blog post earlier this week goes into the details of Satao 2’s death, and so right now my team and I wish to pay tribute to him, as we did in 2014 for his erstwhile companion Satao, also claimed by a poacher’s arrow.
+Our blog post earlier this week goes into the details of Satao 2’s death, so my team and I wish to pay tribute to him, as we did in 2014 for his erstwhile companion Satao, also claimed by a poacher’s arrow.
 Every time one of these gentle giants goes down to a poacher or trophy hunter, we lose another part of Africa’s soul.

-There are, of course, many good people working under incredible pressure all over Africa, to stem the tide of poaching.
-On this occasion though, the spotlight falls on the good people of Kenyan Wildlife Services and the Tsavo Trust, who work tirelessly to safeguard Tsavo’s gentle giants.
+There are, of course, many good people working under incredible pressure all over Africa to stem the tide of poaching.
+On this occasion, though, the spotlight falls on the good people of Kenyan Wildlife Services and the Tsavo Trust, who work tirelessly to safeguard Tsavo’s gentle giants.

 Simon Espley